sstsimulator/sst-docs/README.md

-# sst-website
+# sst-docs
-This repo provides the [Docusaurus](https://docusaurus.io/en/) source code for sst-website.
+This repo provides the [Docusaurus](https://docusaurus.io/en/) source code for sst-docs.
 This website is **NOT THE MAIN SST WEBSITE**, but a subsidiary website containing documentation focusing on usage of SST.

    * The main website is located at http://sst-simulator.org/
-   * This subsidiary website is located at http://sst-simulator.org/sst-website
+   * This subsidiary website is located at http://sst-simulator.org/sst-docs

 This subsidiary website is developed using [Docusaurus](https://docusaurus.io/en/), refer to that [Docusaurus Documentation](https://docusaurus.io/docs/en/installation) documentation for details on the how to develop content and the file structure of the source code.